Applications are now closed. This year’s deadline was March 31, 2021.

 - Online application https://apply.grad.uci.edu/apply/

-- Statement of Purpose — Tell us a bit about why you want to join this program, where you see this program fitting in your broader career trajectory, and so on.
+- Statement of Purpose — Tell us a bit about why you want to join this program, where you see this program fitting in to your broader career trajectory, and so on.

 - Resume or curriculum vitae.

 - Three letters of recommendation (ignore the request that is standard UCI application language that these be “instructors” in this area of study.
 These can–and often should–be managers, peers, or clients at work or instructors from another area of study).

 - Unofficial transcripts from every college or university attended need to be uploaded.
 Once a student is admitted, they will be notified by Graduate Division how and where to send their official transcript.

 - Choose one to send (we strongly recommend a portfolio, see the linked instructions below):

 - Portfolio demonstrating applicable work experience, which should be linked from either your statement of purpose or your resume

 - GRE scores